paulrobertlloyd/paulrobertlloyd-v4/src/_content/discussions/2009-03-15-nothing_green_about_sxsw.md

   content: |
     Well said!

     And this is a MUCH bigger problem when you take into account the 100s of non-web confs at somewhere like the NEC each year.
 Then multiply that by the amount of venues in the world.
-I'd say that compared to things like the boat show SXSW isn't, by far, the worst.
+I’d say that compared to things like the boat show SXSW isn’t, by far, the worst.

     But trying to stop this is like trying to stop a force of nature.
 Advertisers will have their way.
 I look forward to hearing what action we as a community can take to stop this damaging practice.
 ---